Pokemon-PythonRed/Pokemon-PythonRed/README.md

 - Pokédex
 - Game mechanic settings for accessibility

-These are stored in a Python `dictionary` variable, which is then saved to the external file `save.json` via Python's `json` module.
+These are stored in a Python `dictionary` variable, which is then saved to the external file `.ppr-save` via Python's `json` module.

 #### Game data